ernest-bruce/human-internet/internet_plan/internet_plan.md

     * educate people on the power they have over big internet·companies with their personal·information
-    * educate internet·companies on the business benefits that Peoples•ID
+    * educate internet·companies on the business benefits that Peoples·ID
-      and Peoples•Cloud offers, especially to early adopters: mindshare
+      and Peoples·Cloud offers, especially to early adopters: mindshare

-  * **Peoples•Cloud:**
+  * **Peoples·Cloud:**

     * publicize working prototypes and plans for the human·internet
     * develop initial data model to provide rich context to text